FuelLabs/fuels-rs/docs/src/testing/basics.md

 cargo test
 ```

-If you want to see anything printed to the console from your tests, use the `nocapture` flag.
+Outputs will be hidden if the test passes.
+If you want to see outputs printed from your tests regardless of whether they pass or fail, use the `nocapture` flag.

 ```
 cargo test -- --nocapture